 Insomnia is the inability to sleep or stay asleep.
-It can affect you long-term or short-term and affect other aspects of your life.
-There are a number of treatments for insomnia which can be bought online from Prescription Doctor's convenient online pharmacy.
+It can affect you in the long term or the short term, and impact other aspects of your life.
+There are several treatments for insomnia which can be bought online from Prescription Doctor's convenient online pharmacy.

-Insomnia is condition in which a person finds it difficult to fall asleep and stay asleep.
+Insomnia is a condition in which a person has difficulty falling and staying asleep.
 It's estimated that a third of Britons are affected by insomnia at any one time.
-It is more likely to affect women than man, especially during pregnancy and the menopause.
+It is more likely to affect women than men, especially during pregnancy and the menopause.

-On the surface, a lack of sleep doesn't seem serious, but persistent difficulty to get a good night's shut-eye can pose a serious threat to your health and well-being.
+On the surface, a lack of sleep may not seem serious, but persistent difficulty getting a good night's sleep can pose a significant threat to your health and well-being.

 Without sleep during the night, your productivity and alertness levels decrease during the day.
-This can make some activities, such as driving a car, riding a bike or operating machinery considerably more dangerous to yourself and those around you.
+This can make certain activities, such as driving a car, riding a bike, or operating machinery, considerably more hazardous to yourself and those around you.

-Lack of sufficient sleep can also contribute to obesity, diabetes, heart disease, lower sex drive, lower immunity and increases your risk of mental health disorders.
+Lack of sufficient sleep can also contribute to obesity, diabetes, heart disease, lower sex drive, lower immunity and increase your risk of mental health disorders.

 Insomnia can be a short-term or long-term (chronic) condition.